radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 **Step 3**: Open an Ubuntu terminal to complete RSM-MSBA-K8S-INTEL computing environment setup

-> **Summary:** In this step, you will update Ubuntu, clone the course repository, and create a shortcut to launch your computing environment.
-This ensures you always have the latest scripts and documentation.

 If you are using Windows Terminal, you can click on the down-caret at the top of the window to start an Ubuntu terminal as shown in the screenshot below.
 Alternatively, you can click on the Windows Start icon and type "ubuntu" to start an Ubuntu terminal.
 Copy-and-paste the code below into the Ubuntu terminal and provide your password when prompted.

 <img src="figures/start-ubuntu-terminal.png" width="500px">